WebexCC-SA/LAB-2857/docs/05-backend.md

 One of the objectives of this lab is to demonstrate how Webex Connect can retrieve and update relevant business information from backend systems such as databases, CRMs or EMRs.

-You have access to a mock up database for every POD where you can provision your own customers
+You have access to a mock up database for every POD where you can provision your own customers.
 ## Access your Customer Database

-Go to this [link](https://appointment-management-production-095a.up.railway.app/database.html), use your POD number (for example _POD4_) and an attendee email address (for example _studentpod4@email.com_)
+Go to this [link](https://appointment-management-production-095a.up.railway.app/database.html), use your POD number (for example _POD4_) and an attendee email address (for example _studentpod4@email.com_).
+Click on '_Manage my Customers_' to move on.

 > NOTE: this attendee email address can be any, it won't be used later in the flow.
 It is used to keep POD's information isolated: you will have access only to your own customers, other lab attendees won't see your customer data.
 Do not share this email address with other lab attendees !!